Stormy9/Stormy9.github.io/CS460/references/css/index.md

 Oh, okay.....
 I realize some of that is interactive -- the links & highlighting & hovering and all that...

-* So I threw together a "quickie demo page" <a href="https://Stormy9.github.io/CS460/references/css/demo.html">here</a>!
+* <a href="https://Stormy9.github.io/CS460/references/css/demo.html">So I threw together a quickie demo page here</a>!

 Cool, huh?   [=